-- Courses available at either Matthew Boulton College in Birmingham or Kidderminster Academy in the Black Country.
+- Courses available at Matthew Boulton College in the centre of Birmingham.

-- Our fashion labs at Millennium Point, part of Matthew Boulton College, attract hundreds of learners eager to be inspired by the vibrant setting, collaborative projects and exciting visits and activities.
+- Our fashion labs attract hundreds of learners eager to be inspired by the vibrant setting, collaborative projects and exciting visits and activities.

 - The end of year shows organised and hosted by our students are a major event in the college’s calendar, with guests never failing to be impressed by the talent and passion on display.

 - Increase your confidence and experience with practical projects such as organising an ‘on location’ photoshoot, producing a magazine, creating a catwalk event or running a pop up shop.

 - The rise of digital shopping channels will result in 60,000 brand new technical and analytical roles needed in the UK fashion industry in the next five years.

 - To counteract this industry gap, BMet College is the driving force behind inspiring the next generation of fashion business minded individuals that can become the future of fashion.

 Follow Fashion on Instagram to see samples of our students work.

 - Merchandiser – responsible for particular lines of merchandise.
 For example, in a department store, there may be merchandisers for menswear, womenswear, children’s wear etc. the basic duties of the merchandiser can be divided into four areas: planning, directing, co-coordinating and controlling stock.

 - Buyer – buyers will source new and review existing merchandise to ensure products remain competitive.
 By fully understanding customer needs, they are able to maximise profits and provide a commercially viable range of merchandise at competitive prices.
 Keeping up to date with market trends and reacting to changes in demand- are key elements of the role.